 Stripe is the standard.
 Polar is the alternative gaining traction among indie hackers and small SaaS.
 When Polar wins, when Stripe wins.

 Stripe is the de facto standard in online payments.
-But in the last two years, Polar has gained
+But in the last two years, Polar has gained ground among indie hackers and small SaaS.
+The question: which one to go with when starting?

 This comparison goes through the real differences without marketing nuances.